-Basseterre, Saint Kitts and Nevis
+Basseterre, Saint Kitts and Nevis – January 4, 2013

 As usual, I was the first of my clan to wake up.
 I went up to the lido deck for coffee.
 At that time we were still about an hour or so south of our docking at Basseterre, St. Kitts.
 It was still somewhat dark, but I could see the outline of the island.

-During breakfast we decided to go to the Brimstone Hill Fortress National Park.
+During breakfast, we decided to go to the Brimstone Hill Fortress National Park.
 Brimstone was named a UNESCO World Heritage Site in 1999.
 We also wanted to see the Caribelle Batik studio.

 As we continued along, Alex stopped at a ravine.
 He said it was called Bloody Point.
 On that spot in 1626, the British and French military massacred thousands of Carib Indians.
 Local lore is that the blood ran for several days, hence the name.

-We arrived at Brimstone Hill at exactly 09:30.
+We arrived at Brimstone Hill at precisely 09:30.
 We were literally the first tourists of the day.
 The road up the mountain went through a part of the rain forest.
 It was like driving through a living tunnel.
 It was very steep, very narrow, and it had one hairpin turn after another.

 We walked back down the stairs and reunited with Leslie on the parade ground.
-We all strolled over near the edge by the ruins of the artillery officers quarters.
+We all strolled over near the edge by the ruins of the artillery officers’ quarters.
 As we got closer, Leslie noticed there was a little boy right behind me.
 I would guess he was five or six years old.
-While I walked closer to the edge he was so close to me I could feel him bump into my butt.
+While I walked closer to the edge, he was so close to me I could feel him bump into my butt.

 Alex headed us back to the dock.
 He had told us there are three local beers, Carib, Skol, and Stag.
-After doing a little shopping in the dock area we stopped at an outdoor bar.
+After doing a little shopping in the dock area, we stopped at an outdoor bar.
 We each sampled one of each of the three beers.
-I think my favorite was Carib.
+I think my favorite was the Carib.

 It was during this stop that Tyler decided he wanted to smoke a Cuban cigar.
 So, he slipped into a nearby store and came out with a cigar and a lighter.
-He sat on a sidewalk bench, smoking a cigar and drinking a beer.
+He sat on a sidewalk bench, smoking a cigar, and drinking a beer.
 What a sight!

 Tomorrow, Sint Maarten!